tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/开发者指南/内嵌日志服务控制台_intl_en.md

 1. Log in to the web server outside Tencent Cloud.
 2. The external web server assigns you the pre-created role created in Prerequisite 1 based on your identity, e.g. CompanyOpsRole.
-3. Use the role to access Tencent Cloud STS within the external web server, and call the AssumeRole API with the access key obtained in Prerequisite 2 to request the temporary key for the CAM role CompanyOpsRole.
+3. Use the role to access Tencent Cloud STS within the external web server, and call the [AssumeRole](https://intl.cloud.tencent.com/document/product/598/35840) API with the access key obtained in Prerequisite 2 to request the temporary key for the CAM role CompanyOpsRole.
 4. You will get the temporary key when the call succeeds.
 5. Generate a login signature using the temporary key with the steps as shown below:
-   1. **Sorting parameters**
+   （1）. **Sorting parameters**
        Sort parameters to be signed listed below in ascending alphabetical or numerical order.
 That is, sort the parameters by their first letters, then by their second letters if their first letters are the same, and so on.
 You can do this with the aid of sorting functions in programming languages, such as the ksort function in PHP.
 <table>
 <thead>